Earnings, metal rally spur record high for European stocks | Business

 Earnings, metal rally spur record high for European stocks

-European stocks hit a record high on Thursday as a rally in commodity prices lifted miners, while some positive earnings reports offset worries about the pace of COVID-19 vaccination in the continent.
+European stocks hit a record high on Thursday as a rally in commodity prices lifted miners, while some positive earnings reports offset worries about the pace of COVID-19 vaccination.

-The pan-European STOXX 600 index inched up 0.3% in its third session of gains, with miners and travel stocks leading the rise.
+The pan-European STOXX 600 index was up 0.4% in its third session of gains, with miners leading the rise.
+Travel & leisure stocks hit a record high earlier in the session.
 UK's commodity-heavy FTSE 100 outperformed as a surge in metals prices lifted shares of companies such as Rio Tinto, Anglo American, and BHP.

+While European stocks have recovered all of their pandemic-induced losses, worries remain about the pace of recovery as the continent's choppy vaccine roll-out hits more trouble.
+U.S. drugmaker Johnson & Johnson delayed its COVID-19 shot to Europe and Denmark said it would drop a similar vaccine from AstraZeneca over the risk of blood clotting.

+"The eurozone economy might lag behind others more than we had expected previously, because of the concerns around AstraZeneca," said Paul Jackson, global head of asset allocation research at Invesco.
+"Notwithstanding that, once they are vaccinated, European countries have more to gain than most others."

-Britain's food delivery company Deliveroo slipped 1.5% even as its quarterly orders more than doubled in its first trading update since its underwhelming market debut last month.
+Britain's food delivery company Deliveroo slipped 0.4% even as its quarterly orders more than doubled in its first trading update since its underwhelming market debut last month.
+Norwegian lender Sbanken soared 30.3% after the country's largest bank DNB agreed to buy the smaller competitor in a deal worth 11.1 billion Norwegian crowns ($1.3 billion).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)